Enrollment & Housing

 The guaranteed rates per person, which include breakfast, are:

-These rates are for 19 nights, checking in on Sunday, May 17 and checking out following exams on Thursday, June 5, 2015.
-The exact housing figures will be determined in January 2015, on the basis of prevailing economic conditions and the dollar-euro exchange rates.
+These rates are for 19 nights, checking in on Sunday, May 28 and checking out following exams on Friday, June 16, 2016.
+The exact housing figures will be determined in January 2016, on the basis of prevailing economic conditions and the dollar-euro exchange rates.
 Other room types may be available as well.
-If interested, please contact the program coordinator, or Maria Landry.
+If interested, please contact the program coordinator, or Ingrid S. Caro-Cobb.

 Please note that the hotel also offers a half-board (buffet dinner) option for € 20.00 per person/day.
 However, for those who seek to minimize expenses, this option may not be the most cost-effective way to take care of daily meals.